TomRouillard/Overload/readme.md

 How does it do it?
 -------------
-As stated above, it's an overlay window, we just create our new loader on the top of the old one.
+As stated above, it's an overlay window, we just create our new loader on top of the old one.

 ![Overlay](http://s9.postimg.org/rrw8nj4xr/overlay.png "Overlay")